 Techtorium graduates have a critical understanding of IT and only receive their diploma when I am fully satisfied that they have the skills and attributes to hit the ground running in their first positions in this exciting industry.

 For those of you who have enrolled at Techtorium; I would like to welcome you to the first step in your IT career and wish you all the best for you studies.
 We are behind you all the way so know that your success is our success.
 For those who are considering a tertiary education at Techtorium, this prospectus should serve as a guide, assisting you in making the right career decision about where, what, and how to focus your career in this exciting industry.

 Principle Advisor / Founder – Techtorium

-Here at Techtorium, we’ve focused on getting grads’ jobs.
+Here at Techtorium, we’ve focused on getting grads’ jobs and .
 You’ll have access to a small team of Employment Pathways Managers who will help put your CV at the top of the list.

-We have the highest course completion rate measured by the NZQA.
+We have one of the highest course completion rates as measured by the Tertiary Education Commission.
 What does this mean?
 Well, the chances of you actually getting to the end of the course are nearly 100%.

 We’ve worked hard to offer a complete product to our learners, and that’s why we have the best IT / Compute trainers in New Zealand.

 In ICT, reputation is everything.
 Our Employment Partners trust the skills, knowledge, and motivation that comes with every Techtorium graduate.